William Ulmer Brewery: Operations

 By 1896, Ulmer was described as a millionaire, and he lived at a large estate on Bushwick Avenue.
-Although there is no documentation to support that Ulmer operated any beer gardens to sell his beer, Ulmer did operate several facilities including Ulmer Park in Gravesend; Dexter Park in Woodhaven, Queens; and a beer pavilion in Forest Park, Queens.
+With income from the brewery, Ulmer was able to acquire several pieces of real estate, although there is no documentation to support that Ulmer operated any beer gardens to sell his beer.
+Ulmer operated several facilities including Ulmer Park in Gravesend; Dexter Park in Woodhaven, Queens; and a beer pavilion in Forest Park, Queens.
+In 1898, he built an ice-manufacturing plant in the town of Greenport, New York.
+According to a 1909 magazine article, the Greenport plant was capable of producing 10 ST of artificial ice each day throughout the year.

 When Ulmer retired in 1900, the company was reincorporated with his son-in-law John W. Weber (1858–1933) as its president.
 Weber, as well as Ulmer's wife Catherine and his other son-in-law John F. Becker, served as directors of the newly reincorporated company.
+The firm was listed as having $550,000 in capital stock.
+Additions continued through the 1900s, including a 236-barrel container for cooking the brew, installed in 1906.
+The container, designed by Frank Stanley, was so large that part of the floor had to be cut out to accommodate it.
 When Ulmer died in 1907, the brewery had become one of Brooklyn's largest.
 The brewery had produced 3,200,000 gal of beer a year at its peak.
-However, after the enactment of Prohibition, production of alcoholic beverages became illegal and the brewery closed in 1920.
+By the early 20th century, though, other breweries with larger and more complex machinery had been developed.

 Post-closure

+After the enactment of Prohibition, production of alcoholic beverages became illegal, so the brewery closed in 1920.
 After closure, the brewery's buildings were sold and used for light manufacturing.
-The family continued to own the office building before selling it in 1952.
+The stable–storage building was sold in 1921 and was acquired c.
+1923 by the Artcraft Metal Stamping Company, a lighting company that used the structure as a manufacturing facility until 1940.
+The main brew house was sold in 1922 and was acquired in 1923 by Marcus Leavitt, who renovated it and replaced the courtyard behind the building with a parking garage.
+The brew house was then sold in 1924 to another firm, and both the main brew house and the stable–storage building were resold multiple times in the 20th century, being used by various manufacturing firms.
+The Ulmer family continued to own the office building before selling it in 1952.
+The main brew house received a new sprinkler system, fire escapes, and exit doors in the 1950s.
+The Twenty Starr Street Corporation bought the office structure in 1962.